This blog charts the research, process and outcomes of my artistic practice.

 Juukan Tears

-The image below is of Juukan Tears, a piece commissioned for the Indian Ocean Craft Triennial (IOTA:21) in Perth in 2021, which will soon to go on display as a finalist of the North Sydney Art Prize.
+The image below is of Juukan Tears, a piece commissioned for the Indian Ocean Craft Triennial (IOTA:21) in Perth in 2021.
+In 2022 it was finalist in the North Sydney Art Prize, and was on display at the Coal Loader Centre for Sustainability in North Sydney in May 2022.

 2.6m long 4m tall, 5cm wide